Healthcare Marketing: 3 Tips For Creating Tactically Sound Email Campaigns

-We, for example, send our emails between 10-11 AM and 7-8 PM, to address our community of 3,80,000+ doctors, as we have observed that HCPs are mostly receptive in these time slots only.
+We, for example, send our emails between 10-11 AM and 7-8 PM, to address our community of 3,80,000+ doctors, as we have observed that HCPs are most receptive in these time slots only.

-Apart from choosing the right time, you can fix specific days for a specific type of email.
+Apart from choosing the right time, you can pick specific days for specific types of emails.
 This way you can develop familiarity and brand consistency in the minds of your target audience.
 After a while, HCPs will develop a natural response to your emails, all because your timing and days are fixed.

-Even when you use an email as a connecting link between your sales reps and HCPs, then also the timing matters.
-You can always coordinate with your sales reps and time your emails accordingly so that HCPs read them just before or after the visit.
+Even when you use an email as a connecting link between your sales executives and HCPs, then also the timing matters.
+You can always coordinate with your sales team and time your emails accordingly so that HCPs read them either just before or after the visit.

 Change is the only constant.
-It can’t get truer for email campaigns, and pharma marketers must keep testing the waters or your emails may fall on deaf ears.
+It can’t get truer for email campaigns, and healthcare marketers must keep testing the waters or your emails may fall on deaf ears.